Welcome back to another week of the Teaching Kids About Character series. This week’s topic, S is for Social, is a tough one to tackle.

 In an ideal world, we can catch our kids as they are getting upset, and acknowledge those upset feelings before aggression occurs.
 But it doesn’t always work that way, does it?
 So, what do we do if our child becomes aggressive?

-According to Diana Loomans, author of What All Children Want Their Parents to Know: Twelve Keys to Successful Parenting, it is important to respond to anger and aggression in a caring, supportive way, instead of with more anger.
+According to Diana Loomans, author of What All Children Want Their Parents to Know, it is important to respond to anger and aggression in a caring, supportive way, instead of with more anger.

 If we want our children to believe that we love them unconditionally, even when they are so upset that they have lost control over their body, we must approach their aggression in a way that won’t shame or punish them.